FelipePEduardo/Rocketmovies-backend/README.md

 npm run dev # to start nodemon npx knex migrate:make 'migrationName' # to create a migration npm run migrate # to create a migration in database

+'config file .env with the examples of file .env.example'
 ```

 ## 🔗 Links